Distributed Machine-Learning for Early HARQ Feedback Prediction in Cloud RANs: Distributed early HARQ strategies

 \subsection{Channel-estimation-based HARQ prediction (Q-SNR)}

 Channel estimation predictors focus on the estimated channel realization $\boldsymbol{\hat{H}}^{(i)}$, $i=1,2$, at each \ac{RRH}.
-The estimation is performed based on known parts of the transmitted signal, e.g. reference signals such as \ac{DMRS}.
-In the particular case of the paper's transmission model, one \ac{DMRS} being used for the channel estimation is located at the beginning of each \ac{RV}.
+The estimation is performed based on known parts of the transmitted signal, e.g. reference signals, such as \ac{DMRS}.
+In the particular case of the paper's transmission model, one \ac{DMRS} is located at the beginning of each \ac{RV}.
+We use these \ac{DMRS} to obtain the received \acp{SNR}, $\gamma^{(1)}$ and $\gamma^{(2)}$, at each \ac{RRH}, respectively.

-For channel-estimation-based prediction, we simplify the approach proposed in \cite{prediction_cran1}.
-This simplified approach is referred to as \ac{TH-SNR}.
-As depicted in Fig.~\ref{fig:distributed_snr}, instead of using the Gaussian approximation for calculating the decoding probability, we propose a logistic regression with $l_2$ regularization, see \cite{scikit_lr} for more details, and balanced weight classes to learn the feedback combination rule $f$ at the \ac{UE}.
-The logistic regression approximates the decoding probability as $T^{(i)} := \frac{\textit{exp}(\beta_{10} + \boldsymbol{\beta}_1^\mathrm{T}v^{(i)})}{1+\textit{exp}(\beta_{10} + \boldsymbol{\beta}_1^\mathrm{T}v^{(i)})}$ \cite{hastie_09_elements-of.statistical-learning}, where we determine the parameter set $\{\beta_{10}, \boldsymbol{\beta}_1\}$ using the liblinear solver from the scikit-learn package \cite{scikit-learn}.
-We replace the vector quantization at the \acp{RRH} with the average received \ac{SNR} $\gamma_i$, $i=1,2$ and apply a min-max normalization on $\gamma_i$ following an equidistant quantization to $b$ bits.
-This is motivated by Gallager's error exponent which depends on the average \ac{SNR}, as seen in (\ref{eq:gallager}).